 Give a chance to your hair for coconut oil treatment and feel the difference.
 I am not saying that it will instantly solve your problem but it will eventually eradicate the hair growth problem.
 It has antibacterial and antimicrobial properties which kills the microbes causing damages to hair and deeply penetrates into the hair roots and provides nutrients.
 It makes hair soft and manageable when applied to hairs.

 Take a large bowl containing hot water.
 Now take 1 tablespoon of coconut oil in a small bowl and place it the large bowl containing hot water.
 This process will warm the coconut oil.
-Now, mix 3-4 drops of rosemary essential in it and apply the warmed oil to the scalp and hair.
+Now, mix 3-4 drops of rosemary essential in it and apply the warmed oil to the scalp and hair and give a gentle massage of 5-10 minutes.
+You can keep the hair oil as an overnight hair mask or you can wash it off after 1 hour with a mild shampoo.
 Warm coconut oil will open the hair follicle and goes deep into the roots.
 Rosemary essential oil is the best oil for hair growth and hair thinning problem.
 It is known to increase the growth of new hair by 20%.
 You can also use this remedy for deep conditioning, hair fall during brushing and hair thinning problem.
 Do this remedy for 2-3 times in a week.

 2) Perfect for dandruff